HumanAutomata/DDungeon/story/transition0.md

 # Transition0

-words: mossy, nature, jewels imbedded in the walls that give off light

 You exit to room and enter a mossy tunnel.
 As you keep walking, you notice that the light is coming from, what seems to be, jewels embeded in the walls.